jbarroso/clean-code/README.md

 ## The Newspaper Metaphor
 **We would like a source file to be like a newspaper article**:
 - At the top you expect a headline
 - The first paragraph gives you a synopsis of the whole story.
-- As you continue down-ward the details increase
+- As you continue downward the details increase

 In a source file:
 high-level concepts and algorithms => lowest level functions and details